rdodiya/RestroHub/CODE_OF_CONDUCT.md

 ## 📣 Reporting Issues

-If you experience or witness unacceptable behavior, please report it to the project maintainers through GitHub discussions, issues, or direct communication.
+If you experience or witness unacceptable behavior, please report it privately to the project maintainers through direct communication or email where possible.

-All reports will be handled respectfully and reviewed carefully.
+Please avoid sharing sensitive incidents publicly through GitHub issues or discussions.

 ---